5 Inference for simple linear regression

 5.6.3 Calculate p-value

-We use the null distribution to understand the values we expect β^1, the slope of per_capita_expend , to take if we repeatedly take random samples and fit a linear regression model, assuming the null hypothesis β1=0 is true.
+The null distribution helps us understand the values β^1, the slope of per_capita_expend, is expected to take if we repeatedly take random samples and fit a linear regression model, assuming the null hypothesis β1=0 is true.
 To evaluate the strength of evidence against the null hypothesis, we will compare the estimated slope in , β^1= 0.003 (the evidence) to what we would expect β^1 to be based on the null distribution.

 This comparison is quantified using a p-value.
 The p-value is the probability of observing estimated slopes at least as extreme as the value estimated from the sample data, given the null hypothesis is true.
 In the context of the parks data, the p-value is the probability of observing values of the slope that are at least as extreme as β^1= 0.003 in the null distribution.